higamaya/about-me/README.md

 Deploy the contents of `docs` directory to the server that hosts your site.
 The procedure depends on your hosting service.

-In the case of Higama-ya, the site is hosted on GitHub Pages, so all we have to do is push the commit of `docs` directory to the master branch.
+In the case of Higama-ya, the site is hosted on GitHub Pages, so all we have to do is push the commit of `docs` directory to the main branch.

 <p align="right">(<a href="#top">Back to top</a>)</p>